code-saturne/code_saturne/docs/doxygen/user_guide/smgr_slurm.md

 inferior to 20 if the total computation time exceeds 8h.

-In order to compute the total computation time per batch, it is necessary to specify an expected computation time per case (HH:MM) in the smgr xml file.
+In order to compute the total computation time per batch, it is necessary to specify an expected computation time per case (HH:MM) in the smgr xml file (3 hours by default).

 ```{.xml}
     <study label="MyStudy1" status="on">